 - The ASIST award is available for socially, physically and/or economically disadvantaged adults, displaced homemakers, and/or heads-of-household who are responsible for small children or disabled or elderly adults.
 This need-based award can be used for tuition or other education-related expenses.

-- EWI of Richmond generously supports the Corporate Program by providing TEN $2,000 Scholarship to successful candidates.
+- EWI of Richmond generously supports the Corporate Program by providing up to TEN $2,000 Scholarship to successful candidates.

 - Last year local EWI chapters and Corporate ASIST scholarships awarded over $250,000 in educational scholarships.